-The Company was incorporated on 24 January 1996 (Registered in England No. 3150478) and is a registered charity (Registered Number 1052686).
+The Company was incorporated on 24 January 1996 (Registered in England No. 03150478) and is a registered charity (Registered Number 1052686).
 It is limited by guarantee and the liability of each member is limited to £10 in the event of the Company being wound up.
 Revised and updated Memorandum and Articles of Association were prepared and adopted on 28 March 2006.

-The charitable Company was established by Viscountess Mackintosh of Halifax and Matthew Orr, with Claire Mackintosh initiating and carrying out the work of ShareGift as its Chief Executive and Matthew Orr joining the Trustee Board.
+The charitable Company was established by Viscountess (Claire) Mackintosh of Halifax and Matthew Orr, with Claire Mackintosh initiating and carrying out the work of ShareGift as its Chief Executive and Matthew Orr joining the Trustee Board.
 Matthew Orr stood down as a Trustee in 2012.
-Claire Mackintosh retained the role of Chief

-Executive until 2014, continuing at the Charity as Executive Chairman and Company Secretary.
+Claire Mackintosh retained the role of Chief Executive until 2014, continuing at the Charity as Company Secretary and a member of the management team.